 - 2 tbsp butter

 - 2 tbsp Wheat flour/ all purpose flour/Maida

 - 1 small bayleaf

 - parmesan cheese optional

-Now add the prepared fish to the sauce and simmer gain on hob on slow heat for 2-3 minutes.
+- Now add the prepared fish to the sauce and simmer again on hob on slow heat for 2-3 minutes.

 - I used White pepper in the recipe, as I usually use that in white sauce to keep the colour uniform.
 You can always use black pepper instead.

 - Also for authentic white sauce you use all purpose flour, but to make a healthier version I used whole wheat flour, the colour of my fish is obviously not as white !!You can use the all purpose / refined flour to make the white sauce.

 - Aloo gobi matar (Easy traybake Recipe)